GravityPDF/gravity-pdf/.github/README.md

 ### Enable X-Debug

-To enable X-Debug in the containers, set the environmental variable `export LOCAL_PHP_XDEBUG=true` before starting up Docker.
+To enable X-Debug in the containers, you need to set the environmental variables before starting up Docker:

+* `export LOCAL_PHP_XDEBUG=true`
+* `export XDEBUG_HOST_IP=10.0.0.1`

+Note: change the IP `10.0.0.1` to the value of `$_SERVER['REMOTE_ADDR']` when you load up the Docker-powered site.

 If you've brought up the containers already, run `yarn env stop` and `yarn env start` to reboot after setting the variable.
 When you do your Path Mappings in your IDE, make sure to name your server `localhost` to do CLI debugging (including PHPUnit via `yarn test:php`).

 ### Switch PHP Versions